jguida941/-adaptive-hashmap-studio/docs/batch_runner.md

 The batch runner executes a suite of `hashmap_cli.py` commands from a single TOML specification and produces a Markdown report with results and command output snippets.
 Use it to replay a consistent set of workloads across backends and capture summary metrics without hand-running each CLI invocation.
+Mission Control now exposes this workflow through the **Benchmark Suites** tab, allowing you to browse specs, launch runs, and tail logs without leaving the desktop UI.
+From there a dedicated **Workload DNA** tab renders bucket heatmaps and collision-depth histograms for any analyzed job, making it easy to spot skew before you hit “Run”.

 ## Specification format